trailer by @twinkykook

 “Science means constantly walking a tightrope between blind faith and curiosity; between expertise and creativity; between bias and openness; between experience and epiphany; between ambition and passion; and between arrogance and conviction - in short, between an old today and a new tomorrow.” -Heinrich Rohrer

-Other from that quote, the page was blank, and when Jungkook turned the page, he was faced with a handwritten note atop the first profile.
+Other from that quote, the page was blank, and when Jungkook turned the page, he was faced with a handwritten note on the first profile.
 He took it in his hand, thumb running across the neat calligraphy, feeling the bumps of ink underneath the pad of it.

 Hello, Jungkook.
 If you’re reading this, it means I’ve told you what you’re here for, that you know what you’re getting into.
 These profiles are basic, just enough information to give you a general idea of the clones and how they present themselves.
 Evidently, you will most likely act differently with all of them, considering they all contrast strikingly with one another, but I’ll let you make your own choices regarding that.
 With the pictures I have attached to the individual profiles, you will notice that the only thing differentiating them is their hair color, and eye color for one specific clone, which I have successfully genetically modified to not only make it easier for myself but for others too.
 (I’m a genius, I know.)
 Anyways, I have hope we will discover great things together, and can’t wait for us to start.
 See you tomorrow.